 Today, rather than crafting influential messages, the marketer should focus on motivating the spread of messages favorable to their brand through their chosen markets.
 That means creating engagement both online and off.
 Here are some options:

 - Sponsor a cause that resonates with your target audience, whether that’s political, social, or humanitarian.
 And, do that sponsorship in a public way, such as sponsoring an event, sharing the message of your sponsorship among influencers, or highlight your charitable efforts using traditional media.
 Sponsor with more than money, or if you do give money, make it big.
-For instance, JK Rolling, who wrote the ‘Harry Potter’ series recently dropped off the billionaire list through charitable giving, which sparked a firestorm on social media.
+For instance, JK Rowling, who wrote the ‘Harry Potter’ series recently dropped off the billionaire list through charitable giving, which sparked a firestorm on social media.

 - Tap into influencers by giving them a reason for supporting your brand.
 For instance, give them access to free products, insider access to your people or events, recognize their efforts to support your brand, or trade support for them in exchange for them supporting you.
 The key here is that it has to be authentic, not just giving people stuff to buy their good reviews.
 For instance, NASA invited a group of Twitter influencers to watch a launch, giving them the same access as traditional reporters.